 To qualify for lawsuit financing, you’ll need to have the following:

 - A pending personal injury lawsuit against the person to blame for the abuse or neglect.
 This could be any nursing home staff member, including a nurse, doctor, nurse’s aide, administrator, janitor, or kitchen worker.

 - Cooperation from your attorney throughout the legal funding process.
 They will need to provide information about your case to the funding company, so their responsiveness and willingness to help are vital.
-Then, after receiving your settlement, the lawyer is the one who disperses the proceeds, which includes paying back your pre-settlement funds.

 - Clear liability on the part of the at-fault party.